ITA Strategic Partners

 - Trade Center Management Associates (TCMA), on behalf of the Ronald Reagan Building and International Trade Center (RRB/ITC), provides a dynamic hub for government, business, culture and community.
-As the first and only federal building dedicated to both public and private use, it The RRB/ITC also serves as the official World Trade Center Washington, DC (WTCDC).
+As the first and only federal building dedicated to both public and private use, RRB/ITC also serves as the official World Trade Center Washington, DC (WTCDC).
 Through the World Trade Centers Association, WTCDC utilizes a global network of 750,000 affiliated business from 300 trade centers in over 100 countries to maximize its connections and capabilities.
 With this extended network, WTCDC works diligently to ensure TCMA at the RRB/ITC offers a rich mix of signature events such as high-profile economic summits, conferences and cultural programs.
 These initiatives foster international dialogue, enhance diplomacy, promote trade and generate business opportunities.